 For HP in monosaccharide solutions (Fig. \ref{fig:hp-pmf-decomp}a, b), polymer-sugar interactions ($\Delta \Delta E_{ps}$) stabilize the folded state up to a concentration of 0.5 M. At 1 M, this effect reduces, and by 2 M, these interactions favor the unfolded state.
 This transition suggests that at higher sugar concentrations, additional binding sites on the polymer that become accessible upon unfolding interact preferentially with sugars, thereby stabilizing the unfolded conformation.
 This is also largely supported by the increased $\Gamma$ values for the unfolded state at high sugar concentrations.
 These findings explain the decrease in $\Delta \Delta G_{u}$ observed at high sugar concentrations.
 Conversely, polymer-water interactions ($\Delta \Delta E_{pw}$) favor unfolding at concentrations up to 0.5 M but promote folding at higher concentrations. $\Delta \Delta G_{rem}$, representing the entropic effects, consistently favors unfolding in all sugar solutions relative to pure water.

-In disaccharide solutions (Fig. \ref{fig:hp-pmf-decomp}c, d), a similar trend is observed, but the stabilizing effect of $\Delta \Delta E_{ps}$ shifts toward favoring the unfolded state as early as 0.5 M. This earlier onset of stabilization compared to monosaccharides can be attributed to the larger size of disaccharides: having one disaccharide molecule in solution is approximately equivalent, in mass or volume, to having two monosaccharide molecules.
-As a result, trends that appear at 1 M for monosaccharides tend to emerge at roughly 0.5 M in disaccharide solutions.
-This effective scaling helps explain why $\Delta G_u$ decreases at lower concentrations in disaccharides relative to monosaccharides.
-While this mass-based scaling captures broad concentration-dependent trends, deviations between sugars at equal mass concentrations indicate that other molecular features also contribute to the observed behavior, explained further in Section \ref{sec-int-entropy} and \ref{sec-entropy}.
+In disaccharide solutions (Fig. \ref{fig:hp-pmf-decomp}c, d), a similar trend is observed, but the stabilizing effect of $\Delta \Delta E_{ps}$ shifts toward favoring the unfolded state as early as 0.5 M. This earlier onset of stabilization relative to monosaccharides can be attributed to the larger molecular size of disaccharides: a 0.5 M disaccharide solution contains approximately the same total sugar mass as a 1 M monosaccharide solution.
+Consequently, trends that appear at 1 M for monosaccharides tend to emerge at roughly 0.5 M in disaccharide solutions.
+This mass-equivalent comparison helps explain why $\Delta G_u$ decreases at lower molar concentrations in disaccharides relative to monosaccharides.
+While this mass-based comparison captures broad mass-dependent trends, deviations among sugars at equal mass concentrations indicate that other molecular features also contribute to the observed behavior, as explained further in Section \ref{sec-int-entropy} and \ref{sec-entropy}.

 For CP, trends similar to those observed for HP are observed: polymer-sugar interactions ($\Delta \Delta E_{ps}$) initially stabilize the folded state but shift to favor the unfolded state at higher sugar concentrations.
 Polymer-water interactions ($\Delta \Delta E_{pw}$) initially favor unfolding and transition to stabilizing the folded state at elevated concentrations, while $\Delta \Delta G_{rem}$ consistently favors the unfolded state across all concentrations.
 The magnitude of polymer-sugar interactions $\Delta \Delta E_{ps}$ in CP is lower than in HP at equivalent concentrations, in line with lower $\Gamma$ values observed in CP.